Policies and Procedures

 Submitting a Grievance

-Kansas State University and the Division of Continuing Education want to serve students in the best way possible and strive to work with students to address any grievances and work toward a solution.
+Kansas State University and the K-State Global Campus want to serve students in the best way possible and strive to work with students to address any grievances and work toward a solution.
 To facilitate this process, potential or current students may visit K-State’s Statements and Disclosures website.

 Students who are enrolled in a distance program at Kansas State University and not residing within the state of Kansas also have the option of filing a complaint with their respective state agency.
 A list of state agencies by state that process student complaints may be accessed through the above link.